Editor's note: This story was updated on 9 August 2018.

 However, non-emergency transportation services haven't been studied much in academic literature—and have produced mixed results in existing studies.
 The relatively low strength of evidence for this intervention was surprising, but it doesn't negate the importance of meeting this need for patients.
 Instead, population health leaders must narrow the focus on their services before designing a programme, which starts with partnering with community leaders to understand nuanced transportation barriers and preferences.

-3. To get the most comprehensive 'bang for your buck,' two care innovation interventions stand out among the rest.
+3. To get the most out of your investment, two care innovation interventions stand out among the rest.

 Out of the 25 interventions reviewed to date, we found that only two have been studied over a long period of time and consistently demonstrate improvements on cost, quality, utilisation, access, and patient satisfaction metrics: high-risk care management and community health worker programmes.
 Why?
 Both interventions are tailored solutions that address the most pressing clinical and social barriers of at-risk patients, driving overall engagement and customising care plans.